The official blog of the Lung Institute.

 We hope that you find these tips for cleaner air in 5 easy steps to be helpful.
 How else do you keep clean air in your home?
 Please share your comments below.

-If you are still experiencing symptoms and would like to try an innovative treatment that has helped many patients with COPD, pulmonary fibrosis and other lung conditions, stem cell therapy from the Lung Institute may be a great choice.
+If you are still experiencing symptoms and would like to try an innovative treatment that has helped many patients with COPD, pulmonary fibrosis and other lung conditions, cellular therapy from the Lung Institute may be a great choice.
 Contact us today to learn more.